temporalio/documentation/docs/node/signals.md

 export const workflow: Blocked = {main, signals};
 ```

-``Trigger` is `CancellationScope` aware.
+`Trigger` is `CancellationScope`-aware.
 It is linked to the current scope on construction and throws when that scope is cancelled.